Contact us for help: firstname.lastname@example.org

 Other Vertigo or Dizziness Triggers known when you have Meniere's

 It is generally accepted that a lifestyle free of stress, with a healthy fresh organic diet low on dairy products and sensible exercise is a good thing for Meniere's sufferers (like anybody else really!).
 There is clearly not just one single trigger for us, but many.
 For example, having the odd beer 'might' not affect you.
 On the other hand, having a stressful day at work, coming home to your partner shouting at you, eating junk food all day, smoking and going out drinking all night followed by snacks, milk chocolate and coffee then going to work the next day without much sleep is obviously not going to be a good idea.
-You are stacking the odds against you to have a massive attack in this scenario.
+You are stacking the odds against you and setting yourself up for a massive attack in this scenario.

 Identifying what you think is triggering attacks for you, and taking action may well help you a great deal over time.
 In fact we have seen it help a great deal with many people sometimes eliminating their symptoms altogether.

-Eliminate or avoid your triggers, and you can start looking seriously at your underlying cause, and make no mistake there is one.
+Eliminate or avoid your triggers, and you can start looking seriously at your underlying cause, and make no mistake there is at least one.
 As stated above, some of these 'triggers' may count as your underlying cause.
 But there is a list of known causes and very real solutions for you to think about.
 Get a better idea of the big picture here.

 You can find triggers through an elimination process, strengthen your immune system through diet, dietary supplementation and exercise and you can live symptom free but only by finding and tackling your underlying cause can you be free of this condition for good.